Awarded a Texas Top10 Personal Injury Settlement in 2021 by TopVerdict.com for a $1,300,000 Commercial Vehicle Accident Claim

 A Private Investigator Hired by the Trucking Company Could Try and Secretly Video You

-Be mindful of the situations you place yourself in as you recover from your injuries, as they will use anything they can against you.
-Insurance companies know they have increased exposure when an 18-wheeler or other commercial truck is involved.
-Trucking companies typically have minimum liability insurance policies of $1,000,000 and thus most have stand-alone departments just to deal with these accident injury claims.
+Be mindful of the situations you place yourself in as you recover from your injuries, as insurance companies use anything they can against you.
+They know they have increased exposure when an 18-wheeler or other commercial truck is involved.
+Trucking companies typically have minimum liability insurance policies of $1,000,000.00 and most major insurance companies have stand-alone departments just to deal with these accident injury claims.

-We Have an In-House Private Investigator to Work on Your Case
+We Have In-House Private Investigators to Work on Your Case

-At Mullen & Mullen Law Firm, we employ an in-house accident investigator who will quickly request a copy of the Texas Peace Officer’s Crash Report if available.
-He will take photos and video footage of all vehicles involved and of the accident scene.
-He will also attempt to locate any witnesses.
-And even if none are identified in the police report, he has been trained to canvas the scene for all potential witnesses.
+At Mullen & Mullen Law Firm, we employ two in-house accident investigators who will quickly request a copy of the Texas Peace Officer’s Crash Report if available.
+They routinely take photos and video footage of all vehicles involved and of the accident scene.
+They also attempt to locate any witnesses if necessary to further establish liability.
+If no witnesses are identified in the police report, our investigators have been trained to canvas the scene for potential witnesses.

 Our Attorneys Will Conduct Witness Interviews and Obtain Affidavits

-Our lawyers will interview and obtain affidavits from any located witnesses and will also run public record database searches and utilize the FIA (Freedom of Information Act) to request various records associated with the wreck, the driver of the semi-truck, and the company that employs the driver.
+Our lawyers routinely interview and obtain affidavits from located witnesses and will also run public record database searches and utilize the FOIA (Freedom of Information Act) to request various records associated with the wreck, the driver of the semi-truck, and/or the company that employs the driver.

 What Organizations May Have Records Related to My Truck Accident?